rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 M0003
 ^^^^^

-Sets traffic situation the controller uses.
+Sets traffic situation the controller uses

 Used for area-based control where a command can be sent to a master traffic light controller about which predefined traffic situation to use (1-255).
 Traffic situation is a concept used to divide multiple TLC's into areas and sub-areas.
 The traffic situation gives the possibility to change the TLC sub-area dynamically depending on the time of day and the traffic flow.
 Depending on the traffic situation each TLC selects the time plan dynamically.

-Requires security code 2.
+Requires security code 2

 .. tabularcolumns:: |\Yl{0.25}|\Yl{0.10}|\Yl{0.10}|\Yl{0.10}|\Yl{0.44999999999999996}|